JoeBiellik/ghd/README.md

 All configuration options are stored in `settings.json`.

 ### SSH
-#### Disabled example
+#### Disabled
-If you disable SSH then the deploy command will run locally under the user used to launch the service.
+If you disable SSH then the deploy command will run locally under the user which launched the service.

 ```json
 "SSH": {